npcrites/full_stack_open/part0/part0.md

     activate server
     server-->>browser: status code 302, HTTP GET request to the address defined in the header's Location - the address notes. deactivate server
+    Note right of browser: Server saves new note's `content` and `date`, could save to DB at this point

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes (server GET request to address in header's `Location`)